Lexum Volunteers Needed for World's First COVID-19 Vaccine Booster Research | ExBulletin

-Volunteers living within a 50-mile radius of Lexam will be required to participate in a new clinical trial to receive the third “booster” COVID-19 vaccine.
+Volunteers within a 50-mile radius of Lexum will be required to participate in a new clinical trial to receive the third “booster” COVID-19 vaccine.

 The COV-Boost study at Wrexham Maerer Hospital is being conducted at 18 facilities in the United Kingdom and is attended by 2,886 volunteers.